Key Validation

 • Kepler calculation recovers known proton mass

-• White dwarf scaling gives physically reasonable nucleus size
+• White dwarf scaling gives physically reasonable nucleus iron core size

 • Density ratio matches white dwarf vs main sequence comparison